Hitakashi/Hitbox-API/team/team.md

 }
 ```

-If media=true and media_type is set, there will be the following json between `founder` and `members` which will be filled depending on the media_type.
+If media=true and media_type is set, there will be the following json between `info` and `members` which will be filled depending on the media_type.

 ```json
 "media": {